De-Westernizing Morocco: Pre-Migration Colonial History and the Ethnic-Oriented Self-Representation of Tangier's Natives in Israel

 In response to my question regarding his memories from Jewish holidays in Tangier, Carlos37 declared in an explaining intonation, “Look, Tangier was a city of Jews!
 During Yom Kippur all the cinemas and cafes were shut down!”
 Such reference to his history astonished me as several moments earlier when I had invoked a discussion on his school years he had mentioned his contact with non-Jewish friends at the Lycée Français on daily basis.
 In this context, he even had mentioned that the private lessons of Hebrew at home were the only practices really attaching him to his Jewish identity, stating “I have never been religious, never went to the synagogue and even did not know how to daven.”38

 The irony in Carlos’s words ought to be read in an accurate context.
 Questions regarding Jewish aspects in Tangier repeatedly invoked a tendency to narrate a collective story with an idealized sense of shared past.
 For instance, in response to a similar question about her way of celebrating the Jewish holidays as an adolescent in Tangier, Ruth replied: “I remember my grandmother giving charity to the needy on Purim.”
-This memory was accompanied by an elucidation, where “This was our unique costume in Morocco; we the Jews of Tangier knew how to give…”39
+This memory was accompanied by an elucidation, where “This was our unique custom in Morocco; we the Jews of Tangier knew how to give…”39

 Many visual elements in Mabat’s publication may serve as an example.
 Next to the map of pre-Islamic Maghreb, the editors attached a portrait of the English port of Tangier during the 17th century.40 In a number of images portraying the atmosphere of Jewish education in the region, a photograph of AIU Tangier School in 1950 appeared next to a portrait of Jewish philanthropist, Sir Montifiore, who had donated to the modern efficient schooling system in the city during 19th century.41 In the “visitor’s notes” proceeding Mabat’s trip to Tangier during the late 1980s, the attached photograph showed of a Jewish women mourning at the Tetuan’s (a city neighboring Tangier) Sephardic Jewish cemetery at the end of the first decade of the 20th century.42